L'Amour à la plage

-"L'Amour à la plage" is a song by the French band Niagara.
+"L'Amour à la plage" is a song by the French band Niagara, written by band's member Muriel Laporte.
 Originally issued as a single, it was included on their debut album Encore un dernier baiser, released in the autumn of the same year 1986.

-By the time the single came out, the band became a duo, as guitarist José Tamarin left the trio after the release of their debut single Tchiki boum.
+By the time the single came out, the band became a duo, as guitarist José Tamarin left the trio after the release of their debut single "Tchiki boum".

-Writing and composition

-The song was written by Muriel Laporte.